USEPA/ATtILA2/README.txt

 REQUIREMENTS:
 -------------

-ATtILA for ArcGIS Pro requires ArcGIS Pro 2.6 or later and the Spatial Analyst extension.
-ATtILA for ArcGIS Pro has not yet been tested on ArcGIS 3.0 or later versions.
+ATtILA requires ArcGIS Pro 2.9 or later and the Spatial Analyst extension.
+ATtILA has been tested up to ArcGIS Pro 3.1.

 INSTALLATION:
 ------------